ACrispyCookie/KoukBot/README.md

   "card-color": "#62D3F5" //Default color
 },
 ```
-A card of an offline user using the color `#7289DA` as the main color:
+A card of an offline user using the color `#7289DA` as the koukBot color:

 ![image](https://user-images.githubusercontent.com/30019341/136097121-e8d77627-9a20-481d-a5ce-91c6b9780529.png)

 ## To-do task manager
 To-do task manager is a system that saves your to-dos on a discord channel and give you the option to complete them.
-The main command of this system is `/todo <task>` which is used to add a new task to your task list.
+The koukBot command of this system is `/todo <task>` which is used to add a new task to your task list.
 If you haven't created a to-do list before the bot will create a channel with your username in which it will then post the task.
 When you finish the task you can react to the corresponding message to complete it.

 ### Structure of `todo.json`
 The `todo.json` stores the data for every user's task.
 It contains one object per user with the key of it being the channel ID of their to-do channel.
 Every `channel` object contains 2 elements: